nextgenusfs/amptk/README.md

 UTAX, RDP, BLAST

 ####Dependencies####
 python, biopython, USEARCH8 (accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8).
+In order to draw a heatmap using `ufits.py heatmap` you will need to have the following python libraries installed: `matplotlib, pandas, numpy`.
+They can be installed with pip, i.e. `pip install matplotlib pandas numpy`.